AetherialMist/AetherPaperMinecraftPlugins/AetherEssentials/README.md

 _Inspired by EssentialsX_

 EssentialsX has been a community standard in plugin choice for its features.
-Most players are accustomed to commands such as `/tpa`, `/home`, and `/back` to name a few.
+Most players are accustomed to using commands such as `/tpa`, `/home`, and `/back` to name a few.

 Overtime, it has become apparent in EssentialsX that some commands and permissions are unstable.
 This plugin seeks to